• HOME

 The session will conclude with a summary of key outcomes and a presentation of the future steps.

-For more information regarding the event, contact Angelos Markopoulos amark@mail.ntua.gr.
+For more information regarding the event, contact Prof. Angelos Markopoulos amark@mail.ntua.gr.

 Call for Applications – Erasmus+ Blended Intensive Programme (BIP) “Carbon Footprint Reduction Initiatives in EULiST Universities” at NTUA, June 2025